 maintaining a tractable probabilistic framework; see [1].
 51

-Real Options Approach to Cryptographic Security Valuation (after Pecen) 52
+Real Options Approach to Cryptographic Security Valuation (after Pecen)

+An option is a financial contract that gives its holder the right to buy or sell an underlying asset at a fixed price within a specified time period.
+A call option gives the holder the right to buy an underlying asset at a certain price, while a put option gives the holder the right to sell an underlying asset at a certain price.
+Options are considered a “wasting asset”, as their value goes to zero upon expiry.
+The value of an option is based on the value of the underlying asset along with the exercise price of the option, market volatility and time to expiry.
 Inspired by Pecen’s application of real options theory to intellectual property valuation 53

 (M. Pecen, personal communication, September 4, 2025), we model the residual value of a 54